ydeshayes/scrum-manager/README.md

     ./main add-today "Add this task to the today part of the scrum"
 ### Next:
     ./main add-next "Add this task to the next part of the scrum"
+### Blockers:
+    ./main add-blocker "Add this task to the blockers part of the scrum"
 ### Move:
     ./main move [listName1 listName2] (see possible lists bellow)
 - Default is todos to today